denko-rb/denko-piboard/README.md

 ```

 ## Get Permissions
-By default, only the Linux `root` user has access to GPIO / I2C / SPI / PWM.
-You probably don't want to run your Ruby scripts as root.
-If you already have a default board map at `~/.denko_piboard_map.yml`, copy [this script](scripts/set_permissions.rb), to your SBC, and run it:
+By default, only the Linux `root` user can use GPIO / I2C / SPI / PWM.
+If you have a default board map at `~/.denko_piboard_map.yml`, save [this script](scripts/set_permissions.rb) to your SBC, then run it:

 ```console
 ruby denko_set_permissions.rb